Stackclash/5e-vault/5. Mechanics/Items/Armor Of The Forest Sentinel Hhhvii.md

 - **Stealth**: The wearer has disadvantage on Stealth (DEX) checks.
 - **Weight**: 60.0 lbs.

-Despite being made entirely of bark, this set of armor possesses the same attributes as a normal set of splint armor.
+Despite being made entirely of bark, this set of armor possesses the same attributes as a normal set of [[5.
+Mechanics/Items/Splint Armor.md\|splint armor]].

-In addition, while wearing this armor, you may cast the tree stride spell once per day without requiring any spell components or spell slots.
+In addition, while wearing this armor, you may cast the [[5.
+Mechanics/Spells/Tree Stride.md\|tree stride]] spell once per day without requiring any spell components or spell slots.

 *Source: Hamund's Harvesting Handbook: Volume II p.
 54*